TSS-22/EMG-preprocessing-tools/README.md

 ## Movement artifact, PLI, WGI contamination
 This filter remove movement artifact, power line interference and white gaussian noise.
 It is based on the paper "Al Harrach, M., Boudaoud, S., Hassan, M., Ayachi, F. S., Gamet, D., Grosset, J. F., & Marin, F. (2017).
 Denoising of HD-sEMG signals using canonical correlation analysis.
 Medical & biological engineering & computing, 55(3), 375-388."

+IMPORTANT: The algorithm needs a 0.5 seconds of signal without any muscle activity.
+So either add it a posteriori or be carefull to have enough room in your signal.
+The selection and the PNR algorithms depends on it.

 /!\ WARNING /!\\

 If your HD EMG signals are contaminated by ECG artifacts, it is vividely recommended to filter them out first before using this filter.
 Indeed the chance of successful use dramatically lower if there is ECG contamination of the signals.